Applying for Social Security Disability

 Dealing with the government is never simple.
 You’ve spent your life paying into Social Security, but getting the benefits you’ve earned and deserve is difficult and time-consuming.
 Let the Gerling Law offices help you cut through the red tape and deal with the government for you!

-Your Social Security Disability Status
+Your Social Security Disability Application Status

 From the initial paperwork through the SSD appeal process, we know exactly what needs to be done.
-We’ll handle your Social Security Disability claim every step of the way and keep you informed throughout the process.
-Even if your initial claim has been denied, we can still jump in and steer you toward the benefits you deserve.
+We’ll handle your Social Security Disability claim every step of the way and keep you informed throughout the application process.
+Even if your initial application has been denied, we can still jump in and steer you toward the benefits you deserve.

-To get the help you need, call Gerling Law today at 1-888-GERLING (888-437-5464) or complete our Social Security Disability case evaluation for a free, no-obligation initial consultation.
+To get the help you need, call Gerling Law today at 1-888-GERLING 812-213-4551 or complete our Social Security Disability case evaluation for a free, no-obligation initial consultation.
 Remember, Go with Experience.
 Go with Gerling.